Updated July 16, 2021

 This hidden gem of a museum sits right on the beach, epitomising Crete’s distinct mix of culture and coastline in one attraction.
-You’ll find a variety of artifacts and structures related to Cretan folk tradition and ethnology, culture, nature and the environment.
+You’ll find a variety of artefacts and structures related to Cretan folk tradition and ethnology, culture, nature and the environment.

 Set up in the open air to mimic a Cretan village of yesteryear, this museum allows you to step back in time in sunny, scenic surroundings.